We Asked 5 AI Engines for the Best Charity

 The five major answer engines broadly agree on which charities donors should trust.
 The answer is not the biggest names.

 Ask ChatGPT, Claude, Perplexity, Gemini, and Google's AI Overview which charity to donate to, and they converge.
 Doctors Without Borders leads at 14 percent of citations.
 St. Jude follows at 12.
 The evidence-vetted Against Malaria Foundation places third at 10 percent — ahead of charities many times its size.
 And before any of them is named, every engine names an evaluator: Charity Navigator captures 38 percent of evaluator citations across the five engines.
-That is the finding of the Nonprofit Citation Share Study 2026, and it is the reader-facing companion to the full study.
+That is the finding of the forthcoming Nonprofit AI Citation Share Study, and this article is the reader-facing companion.

 For any nonprofit, the practical question is simple: when a donor asks an AI engine where to give, does your organization come back?